Do you know someone who struggles to safely manage medications on their own?

 Can my in-home caregiver manage my medications?

 Your in-home caregiver can assist you in many ways.
-One of those ways can be through medication reminders as directed by family and notify families if they have any concerns.
+One of those ways can be through medication reminders as directed by the family.
+Your private in-home caregiver can monitor for issues and notify families if they have any concerns.

 To manage and administer medications requires a higher skill level than that of most in-home caregivers.
 Therefore, the private caregivers referred by Abby Services can not administer medications.